anoro/CampanaPhishing/README.md

 # CampanaPhishing

-Open proyect for automatize the phishing campaigns attacks for organizations and intern campains
+Open project for automatize the phishing campaigns attacks for organizations and intern campaigns

 by Guillermo Anoro (ganoro)

 ## Legal Disclaimer

-I don´t make responsable of the uses of this tools, this tool is propared for Educational porpouses or to medium-small enterprises can use to make campaigns of phishing to train their employees
+I don´t make responsible of the uses of this tools, this tool is prepared for Educational proposes or to medium-small enterprises can use to make campaigns of phishing to train their employees

 ## Features